ToKu404/pethouse/README.md

 Pethouse is a special application for animal lovers that can help to manage the animals of the activities they have.

 ### This application offers various features such as:
-- daily scheduling,
+- Daily Pet Tasks,
-- event planning and reminders
+- Event planning and reminders
-- open adoption and adoption of pets
+- Open adoption and adoption of pets
 - Pet maps to see animal lovers around
-- store to buy feed for animals
+- Store to buy feed for animals
-- petrivia to know info about animals
+- Petrivia to know info about animals

 ### Pethouse is built using flutter by applying :